prothen/multiroll/README.md

 python setup.py install
 ```

-_Note: For development installations it is recommended to run `./init.sh` in order to add the package path to the PYTHONPATH and avoid updating the installation folder on source code changes._
+_Note: For development installations it is recommended to instead run `./init.sh` in order to add the package path to the `PYTHONPATH` and avoid updating the installation folder on source code changes._

 ## Profiling
 And profile the code performance using